Model capabilities and runtimes are evolving rapidly (sometimes daily), so this article will be updated as time goes on.

 The docker run command will start up a text-based terminal chat you can use.

-If you enabled TCP and a port like I mentioned, you should also be able to directly curl the model now:
+If you enabled TCP and a port like I mentioned, you can also just directly curl the model once the docker pull command is finished:

 curl http://localhost:12434/engines/llama.cpp/v1/chat/completions \